haptork/easyLambda/_docs/04-real-world.md

 the result to avoid overflow.
 We may wish to dump the results to a file by passing filename to the dump property.

-When we run this program with multiple cores, the data-flow by default runs on all the processes available to MPI ([what is MPI]({{ base_path }}/docs/welcome#what-is-mpi)).
-The riseb by default runs on all the processes available to the data-flow and fromFile reads the file(s) in parallel by dividing the total number of bytes equally among the processes.
+When we run this program with multiple cores, the dataflow by default runs on all the processes available to MPI ([what is MPI]({{ base_path }}/docs/welcome#what-is-mpi)).
+The riseb by default runs on all the processes available to the dataflow and fromFile reads the file(s) in parallel by dividing the total number of bytes equally among the processes.
 Since, the reduce calculates one total count for each word, every occurrence of the word needs to be computed by the same process.
 For this easyLambda sends same key